rameshbaboov/extended_kalman_filter/README.md

 separate lines of codes to handle both Radar and Laser.
 Please refer to line no 59 to 119 in FusionEKF.cpp

+## Rubric#3

+Your Kalman Filter algorithm first predicts then updates.

+Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.

+The Kalman algorithm first predict the object position based on the timestep and then update the prediction using new measurements.
+Prediction is from line no 120 to 159 and update is from 160 to 201 in FusionEKF.cpp

+## Rubric#4

+Your Kalman Filter can handle radar and lidar measurements.

+Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.

+There are separate codes to handle Radar and lidar and the codes works properly when Radar or Lidar is switched off by toggling comments on line no 132 to 135 and 103 to 105 in FusionEKF.cpp

+## Rubric#5 - Code Efficiency

+Your algorithm should avoid unnecessary calculations

+This is mostly a "code smell" test.
+Your algorithm does not need to sacrifice comprehension, stability, robustness or security for speed, however it should maintain good practice with respect to calculations.

+Here are some things to avoid.
+This is not a complete list, but rather a few examples of inefficiencies.
+• Running the exact same calculation repeatedly when you can run it once, store the value and then reuse the value later.
+• Loops that run too many times.
+• Creating unnecessarily complex data structures when simpler structures work equivalently.
+• Unnecessary control flow checks.

+The code adheres to all teh above criteria